onixchatai/onixchatai.github.io/github_readme_optimization.txt

-# 🤖 OnixChatAI - Smart Business Solutions
+# 🤖 Onix Chat AI - Connecting your Customer Experience

 > Empowering small and medium businesses with enterprise-level AI chatbots and mobile ordering platforms